GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         }

         // The use of this method is enforced by the BaseStateMachine class.
 We must override it in order to
-        // return the specific StateChangedMessage that we created for this State Machine.
+        // return the specific StateChangedMessage that we created for our ExampleStateMachine.
         // In this case, we will be returning the ExampleStateChangedMessage that we created earlier. protected override IMessage CreateStateChangedMessage(IFiniteState prevState, IFiniteState nextState) {
-            // We enforce that the constructor parameters for
+            // We enforce that the constructor parameters for prevState and nextState
-            // prevState and nextState must be types of ExampleFiniteState. return new ExampleStateChangedMessage(
+            // must be types of ExampleFiniteState.
+            return new ExampleStateChangedMessage(
                 prevState as ExampleFiniteState,
                 nextState as ExampleFiniteState
             );
         }

-        // Any response methods for Listeners must have the Type of Message Event as a method parameter.
+        // Any response methods for Listeners must have the specific Message Event as a method parameter.
         // The return type is always void. private void OnApplicationStateChangedMessage(ApplicationStateChangedMessage message)
         {
             // Because our states are class-based rather than enum-based, we must ask if the type of NextState
-            // is the type of the state we are looking for using an `is` comparison. if (message.NextState is ApplicationFiniteState.LogoutState)
+            // is the specific state we are looking for using an `is` comparison. if (message.NextState is ApplicationFiniteState.LogoutState)
             {
                 // If the NextState is the type of state we are looking for, we can call the SetRedState() method.
-                // What we have done here is a light example of how we can leverage our Hierarchical State Machines!
+                // What we have done here is a light example of how we can leverage Hierarchical State Machines!
                 //
                 // This allows our State Machines to react to the state changes of other State Machines, creating a
                 // more flexible hierarchy of states.